 6. Un-ironed, rumpled or wrinkled

 Again, the easiest way to prevent morning frustration is to remove the pieces that are too wrinkled to wear.
 Keep a separate space in your closet or elsewhere for clothing that needs attention.
 And, one of the best ways NOT to iron is use a steamer.
 What may seem like a luxury is really a necessity for our wardrobe.
-Not only do we dry clean our clothing too often, we can easily steam an item in less than half the time it takes to iron.
+Not only do we dry clean our clothing too often, but we can also easily steam an item in less than half the time it takes to iron.
 Wrinkled clothing tells the world we are too busy to pay attention to the one person we want you to listen to.
 Ourselves.

 7. Dirty, stained clothing.

-At meeting that I rushed into, I noticed the tea stain on my shirt.
+At the meeting that I rushed into, I noticed the tea stain on my shirt.
 It would have been easy to spot in a mirror (had I taken a moment to look), and it was easy for my audience to see.
 I made a joke about it, but it felt more like an excuse for not paying attention to details.
 Sometimes we honestly don’t see these mishaps, and it’s okay to be vulnerable and honest with our viewers.
 What is more helpful for us is to be proactive about our closets, and to look at them as a place that reflects our personality, our personal style and our message.

 That message?
 You matter!
 And when we embrace that, the rest is easier.